 The IoT devices will speak through smart contracts

 This way blockchain technology can improve not just compliance in the IoT but also IoT features and cost-efficiency.

 This already named alliance has been overseen by IBM Blockchain.
 Although it is still in the early days, many tech giants have started to research how blockchain can help the IoT and, of course, the other way around.

-For IBM Blockchain, the most interesting will be the combination of AI, IoT and blockchain across industries and in myriad possible IoT applications.
+For, the most interesting will be the combination of AI, IoT and blockchain across industries and in myriad possible IoT applications.